benjaminparry/benjamin.parry.is/source/collecting/thoughts/2024-05-21-testing-out-webmentions-for-reilly-and-me.md

 ---
 title: "Testing out webmentions for Reilly and me"
 date: '2024-05-21'
-eleventyComputed:
-  posse: |
-     Tap tap… is this thing on?
+posse:  Tap tap… is this thing on?
 tags:
   - "Indieweb"
 targetURL: "https://reillyspitzfaden.com/blog/05-21-2024"